danielm322/OoO_Detection/docs/guideline.md

 <br>

 ---
-sidebar_position: 4
-title: Guideline CEA-LSEA Out-of-Distribution Detection using DNN Latent Representations Uncertainty
+Guideline CEA-LSEA Out-of-Distribution Detection using DNN Latent Representations Uncertainty
 ---

 CEA-LSEA package for Out-of-Distribution (OoD) detection using the uncertainty (entropy) from DNN latent representations.